karmab/kcli-openshift4/README.md

 - Valid pull secret.
 - ssh public key.
-- Latest kcli-openshift4
-    - if you're running kcli through podman/docker, use *install.sh* to install kcli-openshift4 the same way.
-Also make sure your user has write access to /etc/hosts file to allow editing of this file.
+- Write access to /etc/hosts file to allow editing of this file.
-    - if you're running kcli through rpm/deb, simply launch the kcli-openshift4 command.
-    - If you want to target something else that your local hypervisor, you will need to configure ~/.kcli/config.yml following https://kcli.readthedocs.io/en/master/#configuration and https://kcli.readthedocs.io/en/master/#provider-specifics
+- If targetting anything else than your local hypervisor, *~/.kcli/config.yml* properly configured (check https://kcli.readthedocs.io/en/master/#configuration and https://kcli.readthedocs.io/en/master/#provider-specifics)
 - An available ip in your vm's network to use as *api_ip*.
 Make sure it is excluded from your dhcp server.
 - Direct access to the deployed vms.
 Use something like this otherwise `sshuttle -r your_hypervisor 192.168.122.0/24 -v`).
 - Target platform needs: